EVPN Inter-Domain Option-B Solution

 homing procedures to avoid BUM looped frames to go back to the multi-

-support both mechanisms.
-If two or more PEs of the same Ethernet
+If two or more PEs belonging to the same Ethernet Segment are

-Segment are sitting in different domains, the procedures in the
+deployed in different domains, the procedures performed by the Border

-Border Router may have an impact on the Split Horizon Filtering
+Routers may affect the Split Horizon Filtering mechanisms.

 1. If the multi-homed PEs use an ESI label based Split Horizon